DusDus3428/CPP_CurrCalc/documentation/README.md

 ![CurrCalc Class Diagram](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/03_CurrCalc_ClassDiagram.png "CurrCalc Class Diagram")

-There are three classes: CurrencyDetail, ExchangeRate, and ExchangeratesApiClient.<br/> CurrencyDetail holds two public properties, a string called "name" for the name of the currency, and a list of ExchangeRate objects called "exchangeRates".
-The latter leads to a composition relationship from CurrencyDetail to ExchangeRate.
-CurrencyDetail also has the public "convertAmount" method, which takes a specified conversion amount, and the name of the target currency as arguments.
-The method will leverage the exchangeRates property to conduct the conversion.<br/>
-ExchangeRate also holds two public properties, a string called "currencyName" for the name of the currency, and a double called "rate" for the actual exchange rate.<br/>
+At the heart of CurrCalc we will find three classes CurrencyDetails, ExchangeRate, and ExchangeratesApiClient.<br/> CurrencyDetails holds two public properties, a string called "m_currency" for the name of the currency, and a list of ExchangeRate objects called "m_exchangeRates".
+The latter leads to a composition relationship from CurrencyDetails to ExchangeRate, which also holds two public properties, a string called "m_currency" for the name of the currency, and a double called "m_rate" for the actual exchange rate.<br/>.
+CurrencyDetails also has the public "getCurrenciesFromExchangeRates" and "convertAmount" methods.
+The former uses the m_exchangeRates property to extract all the currency names and pack them into a list which is then returned, wile the latter takes a conversion amount, and the initial and target currencies to perform a conversion using the m_exchangeRates property.<br/>
-And then there is the ExchangeratesApiClient class.
+Then there is ExchangeratesApiClient.
 As its name states, it represents the client that sends requests to the exchangesrates API and handles the responses.
-It does not have any attributes, but four methods.
-The method getCurrencyNames() sends a request to the API to retrieve the list of currency names and then utilizes the private getCurrencyNamesFromResponse() method to extract and transform the names into a list of strings.
-Similarly, getCurrencyDetail() sends a request to the API to retrieve the currency detail using the name of the chosen initial currency.
-Then it utilizes the private getCurrencyDetailFromResponse() method to extract and transform the information into a CurrencyDetail object.
+Its only property is "m_cprWrapper", a pointer to a CprWrapperInterface object, which leads to a composition relationship to the abstract class CprWrapperInterface.
+This will be explained shortly.
+The public getDefaultCurrencyDetails() method sends a request to the API to retrieve the currency details of the API's default currency (currently it's EUR).
+Then it utilizes the private getCurrencyDetailsFromResponse() method, which takes the response body as an argument, to extract and transform the information into a CurrencyDetails object.<br/>
+As mentioned above a ExchangeratesApiClient object has an attribute that points to a CprWrapperInterface object.
+CprWrapperInterface wraps the Get() method from the cpr library in a virtual method of the same name.
+Cpr's get method sends GET requests to APIs using a URL and parameters.
+That is why CprWrapperInterface has the two attributes "m_url" and "m_parameters".
+Two concrete classes inherit from this abstract one: CprWrapper and MockCprWrapper.
+CprWrapper implements the inherited Get() method which simply returns the cpr library's Get() method.
+MockCprWrapper is used for testing purposes to mock GET requests and the responses.
+This is why CprWrapperInterface mainly exists: to decouple the code and make it more testable for unit tests.

 # Activity Diagrams